Lonnie Marts

-Lonnie Marts Jr. (born November 10, 1968) is a former American Football linebacker who played ten seasons in the National Football League (NFL).
-He currently resides in Jacksonville, Florida and coaches future NFL hopefuls with his athletic training company Godspeed Sports Performance.
+Lonnie Marts Jr. (born November 10, 1968) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL).
+He played college football for the Tulane Green Wave.
+He currently resides in Jacksonville, Florida and is the Chief Executive Officer & Director of a 501c(3)b, non-profit organization.

-Professional career
+Career

 Marts began his NFL career as a free agent from Tulane University where he had a position as a safety, despite his large frame.
 In 1991, he was discovered by Tony Dungy and signed with the Kansas City Chiefs.
 He later played with the Tampa Bay Buccaneers from 1994 to 1996.
 Many believe that during this time is when he was at his best performance.
 He later played with the Tennessee Oilers and started 15 games with the team until 1998.
 In 1999, Lonnie played with the Jacksonville Jaguars and replaced the injured Bryce Paup.
 He retired with the Jaguars in 2000.

-Current profession

-Marts is currently the director and trainer of Godspeed Sports Performance.
-He is also the athletic director at Harvest Community School in Jacksonville, Florida.

-In addition to his role at Godspeed Sports Performance, in his spare time, Marts coaches football to aspiring players in Jacksonville, Florida.
+In 2020 Marts founded Level the Playing Field Leadership Academy (LPFLA), a nonprofit organization in Jacksonville, FL.